More

 If you receive a notice declining treatment, do not panic.
 The decision is not necessarily final.
 You should immediately take the following steps:

-- Review the Notice Carefully: Read the insurer's reasons for refusal.
-Note the date of the letter and the 28-day deadline to request a review.
+1. Review the Notice Carefully: Read the insurer's reasons for refusal.
+Note the date of the letter and the specific review deadline stated in that notice (28 days is common, but not universal).

 Gathering and Presenting Medical Evidence